cj-mills/christianjmills-quarto/posts/flip-image-compute-shader-tutorial/index.md

 ---
-categories:
-- unity
-- tutorial
+title: How to Flip an Image With a Compute Shader
 date: 2021-3-21
-description: This post covers how to flip an image with a compute shader in Unity.
+image: /images/empty.gif
+title-block-categories: false
+layout: post
+toc: false
 hide: false
-layout: post
 search_exclude: false
-title: How to Flip an Image With a Compute Shader
-toc: false
+description: This post covers how to flip an image with a compute shader in Unity.
+categories: [unity, tutorial]

 ---